 - Treatment is through systemic immunosuppression using corticosteroids ± azathioprine or cyclophosphamide.

 - Plasmapheresis is used to treat acute complications related to intravascular cryoprecipitation.

-- Interferon-alfa is used, particularly in hepatitis C virus-associated cases, to decrease the risk of severe complications, including renal failure, associated with the condition.
+- Interferon-alfa is used, particularly in hepatitis C virus-associated cases, to decrease the risk of severe complications, including renal impairment, associated with the condition.

 Haemolytic uraemic syndrome

 See also separate Haemolytic Uraemic Syndrome article.

 - Haemolytic uraemic syndrome is predominantly a disease of children and causes a triad of microangiopathic haemolytic anaemia, thrombocytopenia and acute kidney injury.

 - It is the most common cause of acute kidney injury in children and is usually precipitated by an acute infective gastroenteritis (usually Escherichia coli, Shigella spp., Salmonella spp., Yersinia spp. or Campylobacter spp.) or upper respiratory tract infection.

 - It is treated with supportive care, dialysis as renal replacement therapy and plasma exchange in severe cases.

 See also separate Sickle Cell Disease and Sickle Cell Anaemia article.